amartinhuertas/amartinhuertas.github.io/menu2.md

 ##### Petascale-capable distributed-memory parallelization of AgFEM

-**bf The small cut cell problem of embedded methods is a major issue when dealing with large-scale simulations.** In large-scale scenarios, one has to invariably rely on (preconditioned) iterative linear solvers based on the generation of Krylov subspaces \citep{saad_iterative_2003}.
+**The small cut cell problem of embedded methods is a major issue when dealing with large-scale simulations.** In large-scale scenarios, one has to invariably rely on (preconditioned) iterative linear solvers based on the generation of Krylov subspaces \citep{saad_iterative_2003}.
 Krylov methods are well-known to be very sensitive to the conditioning and spectral properties of the linear system coefficient matrix.
 Most of the works enabling the usage of iterative linear solvers in combination with embedded {{fe}} methods consider tailored preconditioners for the matrices affected by the small cut cell problem.
 The main drawback of this approach is that one relies on highly customized solvers, and therefore, it is not possible to take advantage of well-known and established linear solvers for {{fe}} analysis available in renowned scientific computing packages as TRILINOS \citep{Heroux2005} or PETSc \citep{petsc-user-ref}. **The {{agg}} method solves this issue at the discretization level, and thus opens the door for the efficient exploitation of state-of-the art petascale-capable iterative solvers.**

 Taking this as a motivation, **I have recently developed the message-passing variants of the algorithms involved in all stages of the {{agg}} method (e.g., construction of cell aggregates, set up and resolution during {{fe}} assembly of ill-posed {{dof}} constraints, etc.).** Up to the fact that the processors might require to retrieve from remote processors the roots of those cell aggregates which are split among processors, this work has proven the {{agg}} method to be a method very amenable to distributed-memory parallelization.
 In particular, it can be implemented using standard tools in parallel {{fe}} libraries, such as ghost cells nearest neighbour exchanges.
 I have implemented these algorithms in `FEMPAR` using MPI for inter-processor communications. **Their high appeal at large scales has been demonstrated with a comprehensive weak scaling test up to 16K cores and up to nearly 300M DOFs and a billion cells in the Marenostrum-IV supercomputer* using the Poisson equation on complex 3D domains as model problem.
 See Fig.[7](#fig_fig_scalability-agfem).
 The obtained results confirm the expectations: when using {{agg}}, the resulting systems of linear algebraic equations can be effectively solved using standard {{amg}} preconditioners.
 Remarkably,  I did not have to customize the default parameters of the preconditioner, demonstrating that users can take what is already available out there ''out of the box''.
 To my best knowledge, this is the first time that embedded methods are successfully applied to such large scales. **This work has been recently published at a JCR Q1-ranked journal in the field (see reference \citep{Verdugo2019} for more details).**